How the PSTN Interacts With Your VoIP Calls

 Instead, the gateway will send the call digitally through the cellular network to a cell tower that rings the customer’s phone.

-In some cases, your calls might avoid much of the PSTN.
+In some cases, your calls might avoid much of the Public Switched Telephone Network.

 Consider that you, a VirtualPBX subscriber, want to call a customer that uses Vonage.
 It’s possible that your outbound call will reach a VirtualPBX host, connect to a VirtualPBX carrier, be routed through the internet, connect to a Vonage carrier, and finally reach the Vonage user.